DrDecki/VitaHomebrewDB/README.md

 redirect endpoint.
 Most point at a release asset on the author's own repository; what the authors no longer host is mirrored here, either on the `mirror` release tag or, for small files, served straight from GitHub Pages.
 A few sit on archive.org items.
 Every URL is checked regularly and all of them answer.
+Entries that only exist as a nightly build are not added; see [REMOVED.md](REMOVED.md) for why.

 Download counts are frozen at their 2026-07-31 values, because static hosting cannot count.
 Sorting by popularity still works, it just describes the day the site went down.